maarten-pennings/303WIFILC01/6-webcfg/readme.md

   We need the bottom one to share with "Anyone with the link".
   ![Share spreadsheet](share-anyone-viewer.png)

-  Click that one, and for a bit of added safety ensure "Viewer" access rights.
+  Click the lower one, and for a bit of added safety ensure "Viewer" access rights (no writes)
 - We do not need to "Copy link", because the URL is similar to the long and short number above, and we need to tweak it anyhow.
   So, we are done, and we can close the browser.